 - How to promote optimal tissue health, healing, and balance

-Manual therapy: A PT care provider may use manual therapy techniques, such as joint mobilizations and soft tissue massage, to help decrease your knee pain.
+Manual therapy: A physical therapist may use manual therapy techniques (hands-on treatment), such as joint mobilizations and soft tissue massage, to help decrease your knee pain.

-Ergonomics/posture/mechanics: The way we sleep, stand, get up and down, drive, cook, dance, etc. all place a load on our joints, including the knees.
-If this load is too much or out of balance it can lead to pain and/or injury.
+Ergonomics/posture/mechanics: The way we sleep, stand, get up and down, drive, cook, dance, etc., all load our joints, including the knees.
+If this load is too much or out of balance, it can lead to pain and injury.
 Your physical therapist can help you decipher these issues and help you problem-solve and adjust these to optimize your knee alignment and tissue health.

 If you're experiencing knee pain, there are a few things you can do at home to help manage your symptoms.
-While it's always best to seek professional care, especially if the pain is severe or persists for more than a few days, these simple exercises may provide some relief in the meantime.
-However, there's always a risk with trying exercises on your own (read more about the dangers of DIY PT).
+While it's always best to seek professional care like physical therapy, especially if the pain is severe or persists for more than a few days, these simple physical therapy exercises may provide some relief.
+However, there's always a risk with trying exercises on your own (read more about the dangers of DIY physical therapy).

-Here's a quick overview of a few exercises you can try if they are pain-free.
-If something hurts, modify it to a smaller range or stop it immediately until you get professional guidance.
-(Not all pain is bad, but you won't know until you talk to your physical therapist.)
+Here's a quick overview of a few strengthening exercises you can try if they are pain-free.
+If you feel pain, modify it to a smaller range or stop it immediately until you get professional guidance from a physical therapist.
+(Not all pain is bad, you will know once you talk to your physical therapist.)

-- Start by lying on your back with the legs outstretched
+- Start by lying on your back with the legs straight

 - Bend the affected knee while sliding the heel up closer to your buttocks